-This phenomenon is produced due to ionization of air, surrounding the conductor.In transmission lines, when high alternating voltage is induced between the conductors.
-The electrostatic field across the conductor produces the condition of potential gradient.
-The air gets ionized when the potential gradient at conductor surface reaches to the value of 30kV/cm at normal pressure and temperature.
+This phenomenon occurs when the electrostatic field across the transmission line conductors produces the condition of potential gradient.
+The air gets ionized when the potential gradient at the conductor surface reaches the value of 30kV/cm at normal pressure and temperature.

 The main advantages of corona effects are:

 The corona effect has the following disadvantages: